 The Employee Retirement Income Security Act (ERISA) is one of the nation’s most complex pieces of legislation.
 At the same time, retirement benefits account for a significant portion of employers’ personnel-related expenditures.
-As a result, ERISA disputes are among the most frequently litigated and financially risky areas of employee benefits law.
-To minimize the likelihood of disputes and to quickly resolve cases in a manner that reduces or eliminates potential liabilities, clients need legal advisors with deep experience in the application of this often-misunderstood law.
+Consequently, ERISA disputes are among the most frequently litigated and financially risky areas of employee benefits law.
+To minimize the likelihood of disputes and to quickly resolve cases in a manner that reduces or eliminates potential liabilities, clients need legal advisors with deep and diverse experience in the application of this often misunderstood law.

 We represent clients before federal and state agencies and regularly negotiate effective settlements to a broad range of ERISA-related disputes.
 Among recent matters, we successfully challenged an assessment of withdrawal liability under the Multiemployer Pension Plan Amendment Act (MPPAA) upon the sale of a company’s assets, resulting in a favorable ruling by the US Court of Appeals for the Seventh Circuit, and defended a “parent” company in federal court against claims involving the MPAA obligations of a bankrupt affiliate, settling the matter for a fraction of the amount claimed.
 We also represented the former chairman of an international biotechnology manufacturer a dispute involving alleged violations of the Foreign Corrupt Practices Act.